AndrewJBateman/angular-graphql-data/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
-* Run `npm outdated` to see if any npm dependencies are outdated.
 * Run `ng serve` for a non-SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run dev:ssr` for an SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run lint` to lint test entire codebase using ESLint.